All Episodes

 How could I forget it?

-I was actually covering the Clinton campaign at that time, Robert, and uh that was when Rush Limbaugh was out there telling even Republican voters to get involved in the Democratic primary, go vote for Clinton so he could prolong that fight between Clinton and Barack Obama as long as possible.
+Go vote for Clinton so he could prolong that fight between Clinton and Barack Obama as long as possible.

-Well, it turns out uh in Ohio, if you vote in a primary, you become registered as a voter in that party.
+Well, it turns out in Ohio, if you vote in a primary, you become registered as a voter in that party.

-So now, Democratic canvassers going door to door, keep on turning up the odd Republican who's registered as a Democrat.
+So now, Democratic canvassers going door to door keep on turning up the odd Republican who's registered as a Democrat.

 The lingering effects of Operation Chaos still screwing up the pollsters in Ohio.